Order the Original Cast Album now! Click ORDER PRODUCTS to purchase the CD, script, and perusal items.

 Ghost of Christmas Present/Mrs. Fezziwig

 Setting: London, England, 1843

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for A Christmas Carol, click here.

 “…this Christmas Carol is a full-bodied and always engaging story about personalities, relationships, actions and consequences.” – Dan Kane, The Repository

 “In both melodic and lyrical presence, the music has all the memorable variety and impact of the finest Broadway musical literature.” – Tom Wachunas, Artwatch

 Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
 They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for A Christmas Carol include:
+The production materials for A Christmas Carol include: